-For TSL online tutors, who can't see the child during their interactions, can still suspect neglect and report it through what the child tells them.
+For our AI tutor, who can't see the child during interactions, it can still suspect neglect and report it through what the child tells them.
 Signs include:

-- The child seems hungry for multiple sessions or reveal they have no lunch money - The child explains that they are left alone or unsupervised at home for long periods at a young age - The child describes untreated injuries, health or dental problems - The child describes an unsuitable home environment.
+- The child seems hungry for multiple sessions or reveal they have no lunch money - The child explains that they are left alone or unsupervised at home for long periods at a young age - The child describes untreated injuries, health or dental problems c.
+Sexual Abuse

+• The child describes an unsuitable home environment.